 - On October 17, 2017

-- Greater Western Sydney Giants, Greater Western Sydney Giants, GWS Giants, GWS Giants, injury, injury, Injury Program, Injury Program, Jump training, Jump training, Lachlan Wilmot, Lachlan Wilmot, Plyometric Progression, Plyometric Progression, Plyometric Training, Plyometric Training, Plyometrics, Plyometrics, Rehab, Rehab, Return to Play, Return to Play, Sports Injury, Sports Injury
+- Greater Western Sydney Giants, GWS Giants, injury, Injury Program, Injury Program, Jump training, Lachlan Wilmot, Plyometric Progression, Plyometric Training, Plyometrics, Rehab, Rehab, Return to Play, Return to Play, Return to Play, Return to Play, Return to Play, Return to Play, Return to Play, Return to Play, Sports Injury, Sports Injury, Sports Injury, Sports Injury, Sports Injury, Sports Injury

 Have you struggled returning your athletes to peak performance levels after injury?
 Utilising plyometric training options in a ‘return to play’ or ‘return to performance’ program allows your athletes to reach more dynamic exposures through jump and landing platforms.